akinpoz/akinpoz-mvp/README.md

 3. use console.error for printing errors. use console.log for temporary debugging (delete afterwards)
 4. There should be no nameless divs.
 Give each div an id that describes what it does
 5. Every action should handle it's errors with messages and easy to decipher codes.
+6. If you find yourself duplicating code ever.
+Ask yourself if the code you are writing can be put into a single component with conditionals, then create that component.